andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I searched for Virtual Machine then clicked create, choosing the first option for a basic virtual machine.
-This VM is for the domain controller. next
+Next, I searched for "Virtual Machine" then clicked create, choosing the first option for a basic virtual machine.
+I entered the details and named this VM "dc-1" (Domain Controller 1).
+I used this VM to simulate a Domain Controller in the upcoming Active Directory Projects.
 </p>
 <br />